China in Your Hand: Other versions

 In 2011, contestant Amelia Lily performed the song on series 8 of UK's The X Factor.
 Judge Gary Barlow said it was "nice to hear the song being sung in tune for once", in mockery of Decker, who reacted to the comment via Twitter.
-Barlow would apologize later.
+Barlow later apologised.

-Another song with the same title charted for the band Fusion in 1999.
+British synthwave band Gunship released a cover for the song on December 2024, featuring Tim Cappello.